 Super-boost your Vitamin Sea with these 7 boat trips from Dartmouth

-A popular weekend destination, Dartmouth is located in South Devon, at the mouth of the River Dart.
+A popular weekend destination, Dartmouth is located in South Devon, at the mouth of the River Dart, with easy access to some beautiful beaches.
 The town is pretty as a picture, and when it comes to messing about on the water, there are plenty of options.

 The River Dart flows for 47 miles, from Dartmoor to the sea at Dartmouth, and there are several boat trips available so you can get on the water to explore.